 Talk to a professional.

 If your performance anxiety is particularly severe, talking to a therapist can be helpful indeed.
-Cognitive behavioral therapy, for example, gives you a set of useful tools for overcoming anxieties and phobias, including stage fright.
 It might also be worth sharing your nerves with your music coach if you think they might become a problem.
 They might have suggestions that will help—and they can reassure you because they know firsthand just how hard you’ve been working.
 If you’d like more information, you can find a great list of additional organizations and resources from the American Psychiatric Association.

 One last thought: a little bit of stage fright is actually a good thing.
 If you channel that extra adrenaline and excitement into your performance, you’ll find that you hit new highs of passion and energy.
 And that can be very exciting for you and your audience.
 Figuring out how to overcome stage fright isn’t easy, but with the proper tools you can shine onstage like the star you were meant to be.